Effective Date: August 1, 2018

 Requires department approval.
 Only business-related cost of travel is allowable.

-Note: the entity covering the trip costs can instead issue a check directly to the University of Colorado to reimburse expenses paid by the University.
+The entity covering the trip costs can instead issue a check directly to the University of Colorado to reimburse expenses paid by the University.
 Attach validated Cash Receipt form to the report.

 If two employees in travel status share lodging, each should pay her or his own portion of lodging and submit separate expense reports.
 If vendor cannot separate cost of shared lodging, one employee should pay total bill and identify the other employee in comments on the reconciling expense report, indicating whose lodging is included on that bill.